strawberry-graphql/strawberry/docs/guides/server.md

 Strawberry’s built in server helps with this use case.
 It allows to quickly have a development server by running the following command:

-    strawberry server app
+    strawberry server package.module:schema

-where `app` is the path to a file containing a Strawberry schema.
+where `schema` is the name of a Strawberry schema symbol and `package.module` is the qualified name of the module containing the symbol.
+The symbol name defaults to `schema` if not specified.

-When running that command you should be able to see the GraphQL playground at this url [http://localhost:8000/graphql](http://localhost:8000/graphql).
+When running that command you should be able to see a GraphiQL playground at this url [http://localhost:8000/graphql](http://localhost:8000/graphql).

+## Automatic reloading

+Strawberry's built in server automatically reloads when changes to the module containing the `schema` are detected.
+This way you can spend more time prototyping your API rather than restarting development servers.